acomputeradrift/20180817-test/Part 1-Oceans/README.md

 03. 10%
 04. 10%
 05. 20%
-07. 15% (Bonus)
+06. 15% (Bonus)

 ## Other Important Notes:

-* Do not modify code in the XCTestCase classes. (except for the Question 7 - Bonus question)
+* Do not modify code in the XCTestCase classes. (except for the Question 6 - Bonus question)
 * The tests will require you to create new classes as you progress.
 * You are allowed to google around
 * Please do not create a public repo nor share your work in any other way with anyone during the test
-* The bonus question requires you to write Tests in the XCTestCase_07 class and code in other classes to make that test pass.
+* The bonus question requires you to write Tests in the OceansTests-06 class and code in other classes to make that test pass.
-* This test is intended to take 2hr to complete

 PART 2: Khurram's favourite Jamz (A Simple TableView App)
 ====================

 See other folder for Part 2 details